-In a narrative of up to 2,000 words and up to three figures, in PDF format, the transition to market plan should detail a 3-year road map, including key pathways and barriers to advancing the solution toward market viability.
-The plan should identify key issues with the design/tool and/or technology for future analysis as well as exploring and evaluating market, manufacturing, intellectual property, and next-stage resource factors.
-The plan can incorporate elements of a cost-performance model and manufacturing and scalability analysis as well as market, customer, and stakeholder discovery.
+In a narrative of up to six pages, in PDF format using 11pt font, the transition to market plan should detail a 3-year road map toward market viability, enumerating key barriers to success and strategies for overcoming them, including regulatory or policy barriers.
+The plan should identify key technical issues with the design/tool and/or technology for future analysis.
+The plan can incorporate analysis and characterization of any of the following: value proposition, market opportunity, manufacturing, intellectual property, next-stage resource factors, a cost-performance model, manufacturing/scalability analysis, and discovery of markets, customers and stakeholders.
 The solution team should review the draft plan with relevant industry advisors during the competition and incorporate their feedback.